This page has been created for professionals and therefore some of the content may not be understood by members of the public.

 - Women who have a learning disability where complex or severe mental health problems are also present.

-- If there is an emergency and the woman is unable to keep herself safe for the 4hr response or if the SPCMHT is not able to respond within 4hrs, then other emergency pathways should be considered, for example, HTT/MHLT and A&E (only if they have a medical emergency or the woman cannot keep themselves safe).
-For all cases in working hours, ring your local SPCMHT for advice.
+- If there is an emergency (suspected Postpartum Psychosis) and the woman is unable to keep herself safe for the 4hr response or if the SPCMHT* is not able to co-ordinate a response within 4hrs such as out of hours, then other emergency pathways should be considered, for example, Initial Response Service (if in the community) Mental Health Liaison Team (if in A&E/Urgent Care, None LSCFT ward), or Ambulance (only if they have a medical emergency or the woman cannot keep themselves safe). *Note: MHLT will respond to all emergency assessment requests for A&E/UC/None LSCFT wards in Pennine Lancs, MHLT will liaise with Pennine Lancs SPCMHT for support/advice/guidance with these cases as required.

 - New thoughts or acts of violent self-harm